Nickerson Celebrates Earth Day 2022

 Once a company makes a commitment to ESG and sustainability reporting, the current team needs to agree on how to perform, as well as a widespread commitment to transformation.
 It’s not enough to deliver short-term results.
 What is the company’s vision for tomorrow and how is the company leadership prepared to support and sustain those efforts?
 Is there a commitment to changing the way a company operates and is organized to meet ESG and sustainability goals?

-Finally, companies need to assess whether they have the right culture to contribute to an engage ESG and sustainability behaviors, and if not, what strategies they’ll need to rapidly employ to get there.
+Finally, companies need to assess their culture to determine if they can engage in ESG and sustainability behaviors.
+If not, they must determine what strategies they’ll need to rapidly employ to get there.
 A top-down approach is rarely effective in any change-management initiative, and ESG is no exception.
 Team members at every level should have a voice in the process and the ability to provide input and feedback (even when it’s critical), as well as involvement in planning efforts.
 Team members should feel a sense of ownership over the effort; otherwise, it will be difficult to sustain long-term success.

 The good news is that ESG is something that the majority of the population believes in and supports.
 It is increasingly becoming a staple requirement for investors.
 (Some investors even refuse to provide funds to entities without robust ESG reporting.)
 At home and at work, environmentally beneficial practices make our lives better.
 By and large, people recognize that.
 Social initiatives, where team members can bring their whole, authentic selves to work along with strong diversity, equity, and inclusion strategies help people to develop and thrive, leading to success for both individuals and companies.
 Putting people first means prioritizing health, safety and well-being in the office and at home.
 Governance is the key to maintaining all these efforts by creating a structure that supports long-term success.